 iPhone and iPad apps will also run on macOS in the Apple Silicon future.
 You'll be able to download these apps directly from the App Store and run them on the desktop.
 Apple provided a couple of examples in Monument Valley 2 and the Calm app.

-Apple Silicon processors
+Apple Silicon chips

 Apple didn't break down the names of the Apple Silicon chips it will use in upcoming Apple, but it revealed that the Developer Transition Kit will feature the same A12Z system-on-chip seen in the iPad Pro 2020.
 A report from Bloomberg stated the first Apple Silicon chips for Macs will have at least 12 cores: 8 high-performance cores and at least 4 energy efficient cores.